gpimenta42/42cursus/README.md

 If there is nothing else to read or if an error occurred, it should return NULL.

-- To compile the code use as follows (a buffer size of 42 is used as an example): cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 < .. >.c
+- To compile the code use as follows (a buffer size of 42 is used as an example): cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 < files >.c

 Forbidden:
 - lseek() is forbidden.